Agile-IoT/agile-idm-integration-demo/README.md

 In the default configuration these are the loactions of the components:

 * localhost:3000/ http port for IDM
-* localhost:1443/ https with Client-SSL validation for IDM (required for Webid)
+* localhost:1443/ https with Client-TLS validation for IDM (required for Webid)
 * localhost:8000/ Os.js
 * localhost:8080 Enforcement proxy